NeuroTech-Leuven/TheMindWitcher/src/Imaginary Movement/README.md

 ## Preprocessing
-As the raw EEG data may contain drift, high frequency noise and/or powerline noise, the EEG data is first bandpass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.
+As the raw EEG data may contain drift, high frequency noise and/or powerline noise, the EEG data is first band-pass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.
 Higher frequency information removal from the signal is no issue here, as we're mainly interested in the 8-30 Hz frequency range where signals from the motor cortex are found.
-After this, the EEG data is rereferenced using average rereferencing, as this is considered to be beneficial for EEG classification tasks in general.
+After this, the EEG data is rereferenced using common average rereferencing, as this is considered to be beneficial for EEG classification tasks in general.
 In a last step, the data is epoched into 2 second windows with a given label.
-This data is then transfered to any of our model pipelines discussed below.
+This data is then passed on to any of our model pipelines discussed below.

 ## Machine learning model